kodekloudhub/community-faq/docs/vscode-tips.md

 1. Right click in the Explorer pane.
 1. Select `Add Folder to Workspace...` from the menu.
 This will open a drop-down list showing the file system.
 1. In the editor box above this list, enter the folder e.g. `/etc/vault.d` in the box and press the blue OK button.
-After a coouple of seconds it will reload and you should see the additional folder in the explorer pane.
+After a couple of seconds it will reload and you should see the additional folder in the explorer pane.

 Note that when you [open the integrated terminal](#open-terminal) after adding folders, it will ask you which of these folders to open the terminal on.
 You should select the one that was there at the beginning (ususally `root`).